flipdot-faded/flipdot.github.io/index.md

 # ToDo

-* Update favicon (use the same one that's used on the forum)
 * Create a (responsive!) layout + design that mimics the look of [flipdot.org][]
   * Mark the section of the site you are on in the navigation
 * Include the editor.
 Duh.
 Seems to be possible with submodules: